H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 It does not.
 There is a common misconception held by some applicants and employers that paying the additional fee for the premium processing service will guarantee you a spot in the H-1B lottery or otherwise exempt you from the cap.

-It is highly advised for the foreign professional or U.S. employer to certify the employer’s qualifications under the H-1B cap exemption.
-The U.S. employer must qualify as one of the above categories.
-The H-1B cap exempt process is generally fast especially when conducted for a higher education institution.
+We advise foreign professionals or U.S. employers to certify the employer’s qualifications under the H-1B cap exemption.
+The U.S. employer must qualify as one of the eligible categories.
+The H-1B cap exempt process is generally fast, especially when conducted for a higher education institution.

-However, if the organization is not as well known, such as for many non-profit organizations, the case will take fairly more time in order to craft an in-depth analysis.
-Again, the cap exempt category has no annual limits or quotas imposed, no predetermined filing dates, and no predetermined employment start dates.
+However, if the organization is not as well-known, such as for many non-profit organizations, the case will take more time to craft an in-depth analysis.
+Again, the cap-exempt category has no annual limits or quotas imposed, no predetermined filing dates, and no predetermined employment start dates.

 Related H-1B Topics